 With that said, I'm excited to share my experience with you.

 A year ago, I wrote this article about how I quit my job to pursue my dreams.

-It's been over a year now and I haven't gone back to a traditional "9-to-5" job.
+It's been over a year now and I haven't gone back to a traditional "9-to-5" job (not that I exactly ever had one).
 Rather, I've been on the most exhilarating, stressful, and adventurous period of my life: entrepreneurship.

 It's taken sacrifice, disappointment, and plenty of mistakes to make it here.
 It hasn't been easy but it's definitely been worth it!